ateeducacion/omeka-s-ThreeDViewer/README.md

    - Right-click and drag to pan
    - Scroll to zoom in and out
-4. The module settings allow administrators to customize the default display options powered by Babylon.js, including camera behaviors, lighting presets, an optional environment ground/skybox, and opt-in WebXR (VR/AR) support for capable browsers.
+4. The module settings allow administrators to customize the default display options powered by Babylon.js, including camera behaviors, lighting presets, an optional environment ground/skybox, opt-in WebXR (VR/AR) support for capable browsers, and an advanced Babylon.js toolbar for fine-tuning scenes on demand.

 ## Local Development with Docker